hmcts/ccd-docker/README.md

 export TEST_URL=http://localhost:4451

 ./gradlew clean smoke

+(incase of any errors relating to Service Auth when running the smoke test, ensure the following environment variable is set as below: export IDAM_S2S_URL=http://service-auth-provider-api:8080 then restart container services via ./ccd compose up -d )
 ```

 The smoke tests creates a file `/aat/befta_recent_executions_info.json`, delete this file after running the tests.